A Short Guide To Costa Paradiso, Sardinia: 9 Best Beaches

 Where to sleep in Costa Paradiso

-Costa Paradiso and Isola Rossa aren’t huge villages and there isn’t much of a choice for places to sleep, but there are still some gems worth to be mentioned.
+Costa Paradiso and Isola Rossa are tiny villages and there isn’t much of a choice for places to sleep, but there are still some gems worth mentioning.
 The most common choice is renting a small holiday rental, but of course, that will depend entirely on your budget.

 Another valid option – which is however less practiced – is using the nearby Castelsardo as your base and exploring the area from there.
 In fact, that’s what I normally do as Castelsardo has many more restaurants and bars.